 HOST:CONTAINER), or an access mode (

 For version 2 files, named volumes need to be specified with the

-When using version 1, the Docker Engine will create the named
+When using version 1, the Docker Engine creates the named

 volume automatically if it doesn’t exist.

-You can mount a relative path on the host, which will expand relative to
+You can mount a relative path on the host, which expands relative to

 the directory of the Compose configuration file being used.
 Relative paths